Flamanon/Zlaude/README.md

 Added a low-effort interface to edit the filterText.js.
 This should make it more convenient to modify the filter.

+## 2023-07-19
+Added a Test Message feature.
+Press "y" to use the feature and "n" to skip.

 # Final note
 Thanks PandarusAnon for making Slaude.
 Credits to borf for the Ping message, Kevin_4850 for making XML the new meta and aRfy for the API key